azimidev/Quidco/README.md

 # Installation

-Clone this project using GIT: `git clone git@github.com:hassanazimi/Quidco.git` Please run the commands below one by one:
+1. Clone this project using GIT: `git clone git@github.com:hassanazimi/Quidco.git`
+2. Change directory: `cd Quidco`
+3. Please run the commands below one by one in the root of the app:

 ```bash